Hang gliding 1975 part 1

 That is Bob Wills on the right.
 He won the competition in a Wills Wing Swallowtail, which I was to obtain a close look at and ask him about it later in the year.
 The Wills Wing range of Rogallo flex-wing hang gliders was manufactured by Sport Kites Inc., of Santa Ana, California.
-(It was subsequently renamed Wills Wing Inc.) For more about Wills Wing and the remarkable Wills family, see the related topics menu Sport Kites/Wills Wing of California.
+(It was subsequently renamed Wills Wing Inc.) For film of Bob Wills flying the Swallowtail at the 1975 world championships in Austria, see Sail on under External links later on this page.
+And for more about Wills Wing and the remarkable Wills family, see the related topics menu Sport Kites/Wills Wing of California.

 See also the related topics menu Telluride, Colorado.